...

 Depending on the length, intensity, and widespreadness of the conflict in the region, it might take some time to see all its effects.

-During a presentation to the National Association for Business Economics, Agustin Carstens, the General Manager of the Bank for International Settlements, said it’s too early to tell what might happen.
-However, we might see immediate effects on the oil and stock markets.
 This war could bring new challenges to a world economy that is already slowing down.
-It also could be a problem for U.S. markets that are still trying to adjust to the idea that the Federal Reserve might keep interest rates high for longer than many investors thought.
+It could also be a problem for U.S. markets, which are still trying to adjust to the idea that the Federal Reserve might keep interest rates high for longer than many investors thought.

 Oil Market Analysis - Middle East Unrest Risks Economy